 Underlying all the science relied upon by USPP members is the monitoring of various aspects of the hydrologic cycle.
 The monitoring is organized into four main hydrologic groups: groundwater in the Sierra Vista Subwatershed, the riparian system, the San Pedro River, and springs.
 Within these 4 groups, the USPP and members collectively fund and perform monitoring of 14 indicators of groundwater and surface water supply availability and quality.
-Since the USPP’s inception in 1998, the data has been stored in various member databases and reports, however, efforts are underway to build a web-based hydrologic information portal (WHIP) to directly link users to the data.
+Since the USPP’s inception in 1998, the data has been stored in various member databases and reports, however, the new web-based hydrologic information portal (WHIP) is up and running to link users directly to the data and provide intuitive, spatial renderings of the data on maps.

 The WHIP has three main functions: